 Student progression Against % enrolled

 UG to PG Not Applicable

 PG to M. Phil.

 PG to Ph.D.

 Ph.D. to Post-Doctoral

 Employed

 Campus selection

-• Other than campus recruitment
+Other than campus recruitment

 Entrepreneurship/Self-employment

+- 30. Details of Infrastructural facilities

+- a) Library

-No Separate library of department.
+- No Separate library of department.
+The department uses the central library for books.

+- b) Internet facilities for Staff & Students

+- Yes.
+The department has separate computer with internet facility.

+- c) Class rooms with ICT facility

+- Yes

-- d) Laboratories - Yes one laboratories in there. - 31.
-Number of students receiving financial assistance from college, university, government or other agencies - A good number of student getting scholarships of SC, ST, OBC, BPL etc. - 32.
-Details on student enrichment programmes (special lectures / workshops / seminar) with external experts - (i) Special remedial classes.(ii) Tutorial Classes. - 33.
-Teaching methods adopted to improve student learning. - As a professor of Physics - - (1) Notes related to the syllabus are distributed to the students of all the practice. - (2) Innovative teaching method such as surprise test is conducted in which the students are made to explain the topic in the blackboard to the students. - (3) Quiz is also used as a teaching method in which classes are divided in to two groups and questions are asked and answer based on a specific unit. - (4) Low cost instrument is made in the department by the student with the help of teacher and technician. - (5) Drama is also played as a method of teaching, by the students as understanding of the subject. - 34.
-Participation in Institutional Social Responsibility (ISR) and Extension activities
+- d) Laboratories

+- Yes one laboratories is there.

+- 31. Number of students receiving financial assistance from college, university, government or other agencies

+- A good number of student getting scholarships of SC, ST, OBC, BPL etc.

+- 32. Details on student enrichment programmes (special lectures / workshops / seminar) with external experts - (i) Special remedial classes. - (ii) Tutorial Classes. - 33.
+Teaching methods adopted to improve student learning. - As a professor of Physics - (1) Notes related to the syllabus are distributed to the students of all the practice. - (2) Innovative teaching method such as surprise test is conducted in which the students are made to explain the topic in the blackboard to the students. - (3) Quiz is also used as a teaching method in which classes are divided in to two groups and questions are asked and answer based on a specific unit. - (4) Low cost instrument is made in the department by the student with the help of teacher and technician. - (5) Drama is also played as a method of teaching, by the students as understanding of the subject. - 34.
+Participation in Institutional Social Responsibility (ISR) and Extension activities - The department participates in ISR along with other department such as NSS of the college. - 35.
+SWOC analysis of the department and Future plans